Kpone-Katamanso students benefits from ‘The Chalk Talk Conference’ | Ghana News Agency

 He said it provided an interactive platform with students as a key target to have in-depth knowledge about some of their developmental challenges.

-He added that the platform provided suitable and lasting approaches to tackling some problems or challenges students encounter while growing up, with the assurance of becoming responsible people in the future.
+He added that the platform provided suitable and lasting approaches to tackling some problems or challenges students encountered while growing up, with the assurance of becoming responsible people in the future.

 He said the theme for the 3rd edition of the Chalk Talk Conference was: “Inform, Inspire, and Reform.”